 Being given the opportunity to take part in facilitating a Blanket exercise with her peers, Marie feels privileged and honored.
 Marie continues to learn tremendously about Indigenous cultures, the Montreal homeless community and Canada’s history with regards to Indigenous people.
 Learning and sharing opportunities have contributed to Marie’s personal growth, in great part, by working and sharing not only with her clients, but with her peers Su, Tealey and David to whom she is eternally grateful.

 su tardif is a settler in what is currently called Canada, from French, British and Irish ancestry.
 She is a vulnerability advocate and co-founder of Solidarité Milton-Parc, a set of grassroots community sharing and popular education initiatives that work in solidarity and reciprocity to build relationships with marginalized and oppressed peoples in Milton-Parc.
 Along with many other people, she does this through sharing love and community resources, using harm reduction, peer support and disability justice frameworks.

-su coordinates SMP’s educational initiatives, and is constantly messing up, learning and growing, while creating experimental spaces for relationship building; that aim to create and hold space to have critically important dialogues around our current systems of marginalization and oppression.
+su coordinates SMP’s educational initiatives, and is constantly messing up, learning and growing, while continually creating experimental spaces for relationship building; that aim to create and hold space to have critically important dialogues around our current systems of marginalization and oppression.